trevisanj/PFANT/README.md

 What  | Why?
 ----- | ----
-git | clone repository at github gfortran >= 4.6, make | compile the Fortran code Python 2.7 | use PyFANT pip | install fortranformat Python package
+gfortran >= 4.6, make | compile the Fortran code
+Python 2.7 | use pyfant resources
+pip | install some of the required Python packages

 #### Python packages

-Some successful ways to install the Python packages are reported together with the package names, but the exact way to install these packages will depend on your system.
+Some successful ways to install the Python packages are reported together with package names, but the exact way to install these packages will depend on your system.
 In general, they should be all easy to install.

 Package name | Recommended way to install